zaataylor/front-end-project/README.md

   - Providing an explanation of the uses of the application
   - Detailing how to start up and navigate the application
 ## Things We Do Not Expect
-- We do not expect this application to be well-designed
+- We do not expect this application to be visually well-designed, though it should be functional.